MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-31

-**Bug title:** The News link button in the footer of the site does not work
+**Bug title:** The "News" link button in the footer of the site does not work

 **Priority and severity:** P2 - High

-**Description:** The News link button in the footer of the site does not work.
+**Description:** The "News" link button in the footer of the site does not work.
 Specifically, it leads to an error page and does not provide any news to users.

 **Steps to reproduce:**
 1. Go on https://www.primariatechirghiol.ro/